pkdone/gke-mongodb-demo/README.md

-# Demo MongoDB Deployment to GKE with Kubernetes
+# MongoDB Deployment Demo for Kubernetes on GKE

 An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on the Google Container Platform (GKE).
 Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.